What Are The Types Of Mergers And Acquisitions

 Merger and acquisition are defined as the business transaction where the control and ownership rights of companies, business units, and business organizations are either acquired by a target company or merged with the target company.
-There are four types of Mergers and Acquisitions – Horizontal, Vertical, Concentric and Conglomerate M&A.

 #1 – Horizontal M&A

 - A Horizontal MergerHorizontal MergerHorizontal mergers take place when two companies in the same industry merge.
-Typically, industry competitors seek such mergers for a variety of reasons, including increasing market share, achieving economies of scale, lowering competition, and so on. generally happens when the target company and target seeking company both occur in the same industry and have the same or equivalent product or product lines or offer similar kind of service to the final consumer.
+Typically, industry competitors seek such mergers for a variety of reasons, including increasing market share, achieving economies of scale, lowering competition, and so on. generally happens when the target company and target-seeking company both occur in the same industry and have the same or equivalent product or product lines or offer similar services to the final consumer.

 - This type of merger also kills competition to increase its share in the market and increase revenue or profit.
-Also, the increased production leads to higher economies of scaleEconomies Of ScaleEconomies of scale are the cost advantage a business achieves due to large-scale production and higher efficiency. , which further leads to a reduced average costAverage CostAverage cost refers to the per-unit cost of production, calculated by dividing the total production cost by the total number of units produced.
+Also, increased production leads to higher economies of scaleEconomies Of ScaleEconomies of scale are the cost advantage a business achieves due to large-scale production and higher efficiency. , which further leads to a reduced average costAverage CostAverage cost refers to the per-unit cost of production, calculated by dividing the total production cost by the total number of units produced.
 In other words, it measures the amount of money that the business has to spend to produce each unit of output. of production.
-This type of merger and acquisition also increases the cost efficiency since repeated and non-productive activities are eliminated from production.
+This type of merger and acquisition also increases cost efficiency since repeated and non-productive activities are eliminated from production.
 A study of types of mergers and acquisitions with examples in business will help in understanding the concept.

 #2 – Vertical Merger

 - A Vertical MergerVertical MergerA vertical Merger is the combination of 2 or more business units operating at different production stages of the same supply chain for a common product or service.
-It often occurs between the product manufacturer & its raw material supplier. is pretty much like horizontal mergers with only a small difference which is related to the stage of the production.
-This kind of mergers and acquisition is done between companies that are operating in the same value chainValue ChainValue chain (VC) refers to the sequence of activities and processes a business undertakes to add value to its product or service at every stage from its inception to delivery. producing similar goods and services but vary in the stage of production.
+It often occurs between the product manufacturer & its raw material supplier. is pretty much like horizontal mergers with only a small difference related to the production stage.
+This kind of merger and acquisition is done between companies operating in the same value chainValue ChainValue chain (VC) refers to the sequence of activities and processes a business undertakes to add value to its product or service at every stage from its inception to delivery. producing similar goods and services but vary in the stage of production.

-- One example to cite can be a car or automobile manufacturer merging or acquiring another company manufacturing tire.
-Here we see both the companies are operating in the same industry, but the stage of production is different.
-One firm is operating in the compliment firm to the other.
+- One example to cite can be a car or automobile manufacturer merging or acquiring another company manufacturing tires.
+Here we see both companies are operating in the same industry, but the stage of production is different.
+One firm is operating in the complement firm to the other.
 This kind of merger and acquisitionMerger And AcquisitionMergers and acquisitions (M&A) are collaborations between two or more firms.
 In a merger, two or more companies functioning at the same level combine to create a new business entity.
-In an acquisition, a larger organization buys a smaller business entity for expansion. is primarily done to provide essential supply to the target seeking company and avoid any kind of shortage in the supply of essential goods.
+In an acquisition, a larger organization buys a smaller business entity for expansion. is primarily done to provide essential supply to the target-seeking company and avoid any shortage in the supply of essential goods.

 #3 – Concentric M&A